 - Caulk Gun

-Remove old caulking or grout.
+Start by removing old caulking or grout.

 Start by using your utility knife to remove any old caulking/grout that may be present between the bathtub and flooring.
 We, unfortunately, had grout here – not caulk.
 See above to find out why you should always caulk the line where the bathtub meets flooring instead of grouting.